 17.No punishment even for misuse of laws

-In those early years of independence most of the women used to be inside their house and were hardly literate.
-Also the job opportunities for them were far less.
-Modern city women on the contrary are not only educated, well mannered and well trained but also are independent and have options to choose their own career.
-They go to pub, discs, smoke / drink / smooch openly signifying a sea change in the women’s world.
+In those early years of independence, most of the women used to be inside their house and were hardly literate.
+Also, the job opportunities for them were far less.
+Modern city women, on the contrary, are not only educated, well mannered and well trained but also are independent and have options to choose their own career.
+They go to the pub, discs, smoke/drink/smooch openly signifying a sea change in the women’s world.
 Under this changed social scenario when the govt. has already spent crores in different programs to upgrade women’s status in the society, any hefty demand for alimony and maintenance not only need to be discouraged but also be refuted in most cases.
-This will ensure that all able bodied individuals earn their livelihood in a decent manner and contribute to the growth of this country rather than being dependant on someone else.
-Unfortunately these legislations are only creating more imbalances in the society and are acting as hindrance in women’s psyche as they continue to think themselves as destitute.
+This will ensure that all able-bodied individuals earn their livelihood in a decent manner and contribute to the growth of this country rather than being dependant on someone else.
+Unfortunately, these legislations are only creating more imbalances in society and are acting as a hindrance in women’s psyche as they continue to think of themselves as destitute.

 So the questions are –

 Are we really helping women by these pro-women laws?

 Are we still pushing them as well as this country back by constantly telling them that they are weak and hence need these extra benefits?